 Analyzing Virgin Galactic Hldgs's Unusual Options Activity

-Shares of Virgin Galactic Hldgs (NYSE:SPCE) saw some unusual options activity on Tuesday.
-Following the unusual option alert, the stock price moved down to $39.63.
+On Wednesday, shares of Virgin Galactic Hldgs (NYSE:SPCE) saw unusual options activity.
+After the option alert, the stock price moved down to $34.05.

 - Sentiment: BEARISH